pekugur34/RaspberryPiMotionSensor/README.md

 # Usage

 1-)Type the commands on your pi's console

-1.1-)sudo apt-get install python-imaging-tk
+sudo apt-get install python-imaging-tk

-1.2-)sudo apt-get install python3-dev
+sudo apt-get install python3-dev

-1.3-)sudo apt-get install python3-pip
+sudo apt-get install python3-pip

-1.4-)sudo pip 3.2 install Pillow
+sudo pip 3.2 install Pillow

-2-)Create this directory /home/pi/Desktop/cookie/images.(Pictures will be saved here and be removed after sending a mail.)
+2-)Create this directory /home/pi/Desktop/cookie/images in your pi.(Pictures will be saved here and be removed after sending a mail.)

 3-)Enter your e-mail credentials in sendNotification2.py file.